Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Merewether recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Merewether averaged approximately 33 new dwelling approvals annually over the past five financial years, totalling an estimated 165 homes.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Merewether averaged approximately 33 new dwelling approvals annually over the past five financial years, totalling an estimated 167 homes.
 As of FY26, six approvals have been recorded.
-Between FY21 and FY25, an average of 1.9 people moved to the area per year for each dwelling built, indicating a balanced supply-demand market with stable conditions.
-New dwellings are developed at an average cost of $725,000, targeting the premium market with high-end developments.
+Between FY21 and FY25, an average of 1.9 people moved to the area per year for each dwelling built, indicating a balanced market with stable conditions.
+The average expected construction cost value of new dwellings is $725,000, suggesting developers focus on the premium market.

 This financial year has seen $6.2 million in commercial approvals, reflecting Merewether's residential character.
-Compared to Rest of NSW, Merewether records roughly half the building activity per person and ranks among the 46th percentile nationally, suggesting limited buyer choices and supporting demand for existing homes.
-This level is below the national average, indicating an established area with potential planning limitations.
-New development consists of 56% detached dwellings and 44% attached dwellings, offering a mix of housing types across price ranges.
+Compared to Rest of NSW, Merewether records roughly half the building activity per person and ranks among the 46th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
+This level is below the national average, suggesting an established area with potential planning limitations.
+New development consists of 56% detached dwellings and 44% attached dwellings, providing options across price ranges.

 Frequently Asked Questions - Development